username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 - `CURRICULUM_DATA_OUTPUT_FILE_NAME`: the name of the file where the curriculum data will be saved
 - `COURSES_DATA_OUTPUT_FILE_NAME`: the name of the file where the courses data will be saved
 - `LOCK_TIMEOUT_SECONDS`: the timeout for all locks in seconds
-- `REQUEST_TIMEOUT`: the timeout for all HTTP requests in seconds
+- `REQUEST_TIMEOUT_SECONDS`: the timeout for all HTTP requests in seconds

 ## Installation